 Rental vs Purchase: Things to Consider

-If your water hardness levels are over 61 mg/L of calcium carbonate, then it is considered as hard water.
-However, if your water is below these levels, but you still would like it to be softer, it might be a good idea to rent a water softener first and see if you get the desired results.
+If your water hardness levels are over 61 mg/L of calcium carbonate, then your water is considered hard.
+However, if your water is below these levels, but you’d like it to be softer, it might be a good idea to rent a water softener first and see whether you get the desired results.

 Since you’re here, you’re probably dealing with hard water, so here are some things to consider before opening your wallet.